GBKS/opendesign.guide/content/1-open-source.md

 ## What is Open Source?

-Open source is a fascinating concept that has revolutionized the way software is developed and distributed.
+It is a fascinating concept that has revolutionized the way software is developed and distributed, and also been adapted to other areas like design, science, education and governance.

 It is typically identified with software whose source code – the underlying instructions that make the program work – is freely available for anyone to view, modify, and distribute.
 This approach stands in stark contrast to proprietary or "closed source" software, where the source code is kept secret and tightly controlled by its owners.
-If you'd like to dig deeper into the history of open source, see the [Wikipedia entry](https://en.wikipedia.org/wiki/Open_source).
+Visit [Wikipedia](https://en.wikipedia.org/wiki/Open_source) if you'd like to dig deeper into the history of open source.

 But there's more to it than just visible code.
 It's a philosophy that extends far beyond the realm of software development.
 The open source movement embodies principles of collaboration, transparency, and community-driven innovation.
 It's about fostering a culture where knowledge is shared freely and improvements are made collectively.

 Imagine a world where the blueprint for every piece of technology is available for all to see and improve upon.
 That's the essence of open source.
 It's like a global potluck dinner where everyone brings a dish to share, and together, we create a feast that's far more diverse and delicious than any one person could have made alone.

 While we'll primarily focus on open source software in this guide, it's important to note that its principles extend to other areas, including open design.
-As we explore this topic, you'll see how these concepts apply to your work as a designer.
+As we explore this topic, you'll see how these concepts apply to your work as a designer (especially [Chapter 2](/2-the-designers-role)).

 ## Key Principles

-Open source projects often adhere to the following principles, though it's important to note that individual projects may have their own unique guidelines:
+Open source projects often adhere to the following principles, though it's important to note that individual projects may have their own unique guidelines.

 ### Transparency